1. Quick Facts

 - Improved recovery capacity

-- Possible body composition improvements
+- Possible body-composition improvements

 - Enhanced recovery from training stress